Cleaning a paint bucket after you are done with house painting can be tiring.

 After you have completed your paint project, you can follow these easy steps to wash your plastic paint bucket:

-- But if its oil-based paint, using solvents to clean the paint completely is important
+- But if it’s oil-based paint, using solvents to clean the paint is important.

-- Once all the paint has gone off, rinse the bucket with soap and water again
+- Once all the paint has been removed, rinse the bucket with soap and water again.

 How to Remove Dried Paint from the Bucket?